pachyderm/pachyderm/doc/docs/master/contributing/docs-style-guide.md

 mkdocs serve -f mkdocs-master.yml
 ```

-## Generating the GO API Documentation
+## Generating the Go API Documentation

 We use `godoc` to generate Go API documentation.
 It is automatically
 published at godoc.org.
 If you are adding something new, such as